Diazelda/Windows_Kraepelin-Pauli-Test-Exercise/README.md

-# [WINDOWS] Kraepelin-Pauli Test Exercise
+# Kraepelin-Pauli Test Exercise

-This is a simple program designed to help you train your addition skills for Kraepelin or Pauli test.
+This is a simple program designed to help you train your addition skills for Kraepelin or Pauli tests.
 It generates random addition problems and prompts you for the correct answer.
-The program provides immediate feedback on your responses and keeps track of your score.
+The program runs on Windows, Linux and macOS and provides immediate feedback on your responses while keeping track of your score.

 ## Features